Following a Ketogenic Lifestyle can have great benefits but many people - like me - have some anxiety about:

 Depending on how acidic the blood gets and how long it stays that way, this causes damage on a cellular level and if the person does not get some insulin it can cause death.

-Sounds really scary right, but here's the good news, unless you are a type I diabetic, or an advanced alcoholic you really should worry about ketoacidosis.
+Sounds really scary right, but here's the good news, unless you are a type I diabetic, or an advanced alcoholic you really shouldn't worry about ketoacidosis.
 You'd be more likely to get hit by lightning.

 Really the only way that you can get the combination of high blood sugar, no insulin and high ketones is if your pancreas is not producing any insulin at all.